Applications for the 2024 ARC East of England Fellowship are now closed

-The ARC Fellowship is aimed at clinicians, health & social care practitioners, voluntary sector staff and NHS managers across the East of England.
-It is for those who would like to work at the interface of research and practice; develop an understanding of the research environment; and develop skills in research methodology, service redesign, change management and implementing evidence-based improvements into practice.
+The ARC Fellowship is aimed at clinicians, health & social care practitioners, voluntary sector staff and managers in health and social care services across the East of England.
+It is for those who would like to work at the interface of research and practice, develop an understanding of the research environment, and develop skills in research methodology, service redesign, change management and implementing evidence-based improvements into practice.

 ARC Research and Implementation Fellowships

-Applicants can apply for either the ARC Research Fellowship or the Implementation Fellowship.
+Applicants can apply for either the ARC Research Fellowship or the ARC Implementation Fellowship, but not both.

 1. ARC Research Fellowship

-Making sense of the research world and promoting the implementation of research-based evidence in health and social care organisations are the main aims of the fellowship programme.
-The series of teaching workshops that we offer our research fellows will help to develop a tailored understanding of research and evidence, research methodology, systems theory applied to healthcare, and theory of change management.
-These newly acquired skills can be applied in the workplace to effect real change that ultimately brings about improvements in service delivery.
+The teaching workshops that we offer our research fellows will help to develop an understanding of research and evidence, research methodology, statistics, and theory of change management.
+These newly acquired skills can then be applied in the workplace to effect real change that ultimately brings about improvements in service delivery.

 2. ARC Implementation Fellowship

-We welcome applications from anyone with an interest in implementation in the health and social care sectors.
-You may have your own ideas for a project, or projects may linked to the ARC East of England’s research themes.
-We also particularly encourage applications from previous ARC/CLAHRC Fellows who have done a piece of evidence-based research that they would like to implement into practice.
+We welcome applications from anyone with an interest in implementation of research and best evidence in the health and social care sectors.
+We also particularly encourage applications from previous ARC/CLAHRC Fellows who have done a piece of evidence-based research that they would like to receive support to implement.